 Fig. 4.
 Break up the leaf into small pieces

 Break the gold leaf into smaller pieces by raising and pressing your finger repeatedly onto the leaf until the gold is mixed into the solution.
 Use only the vertical motion of your finger to mix the gold.
-Avoid rubbing the gold with a horizontal movement, otherwise it may roll into pellets and become difficult to grind.
-Pick up and pulverize the remaining nine leaves of gold in exactly the same manner.
+Avoid rubbing the gold with a horizontal movement.
+Otherwise, it may roll into pellets and become difficult to grind.
+Pick up and pulverize the remaining nine leaves of gold similarly.

 Fig. 5.
 Grind the gold into fine particles